+Use of Proceeds

+Trustee

+Governing Law

+Risk Factors

 These covenants are subject to important exceptions and qualifications, as described under "Description of the Notes-Important Covenants."

-Use of Proceeds We will use the net proceeds of this notes offering to repay in full (i) the \$201.2 million promissory note, set to mature on December 31, 2010, issued to Sunoco Partners LLC, the general partner of our parent, Sunoco Logistics Partners, and (ii) the \$145.0 million balance outstanding under our \$400 million revolving credit facility.
-We will use any remainder for general partnership purposes.
-Affiliates of certain of the underwriters participating in this offering are lenders under our \$400 million revolving credit facility and are expected to receive greater than 5% of the net proceeds of this offering through our payments on this facility.
+We will use the net proceeds of this notes offering to repay in full the balance outstanding under our \$395 million revolving credit facility, which was \$220 million as of July 27, 2011.
+We will use the remainder of the net proceeds for general partnership purposes, including to finance the Texon acquisition and future acquisitions.
+Affiliates of certain of the underwriters participating in this offering are lenders under our \$395 million revolving credit facility and are expected to receive greater than 5% of the net proceeds of this offering through our payment on this facility.
 Please read "Use of Proceeds," "Capitalization" and "Underwriting."

-Ratings We have obtained the following ratings on the notes: BBB by Standard & Poor's Ratings Services and Baa2 by Moody's Investors Service, Inc. A rating reflects only the view of a rating agency and is not a recommendation to buy, sell or hold the notes.
-Any rating can be revised upward or downward or withdrawn at any time by a rating agency if the rating agency decides that the circumstances warrant a revision.
-Trustee U.S. Bank National Association Governing Law The notes and the indenture will be governed by New York law.
-Risk Factors Please read "Risk Factors" beginning on page S-13 and on page 4 of the accompanying prospectus for a discussion of factors you should carefully consider before investing in the notes.
+U.S. Bank National Association

+The notes and the indenture will be governed by New York law.

+Please read "Risk Factors" beginning on page S-14 of this prospectus supplement and on page 4 of the accompanying prospectus for a discussion of factors you should carefully consider before investing in the notes.